MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_trade_interest.md

 # Entity Documentation - minecraft:behavior.trade_interest

-`minecraft:behavior.trade_interest` allows an entity to focus on a player that will initiate a trade.
+`minecraft:behavior.trade_interest` compels an entity to focus on a player that will initiate a trade.

 ## Parameters